sudheerbabuu/docker-playground/README.md

 #### 3. <ins>Makefile</ins>

-The Makefile offers a developer-friendly approach to automate the set up of
+The Makefile offers a developer-friendly approach to automating the set up of
 ***Playground*** samples.
 Some tech stacks CLI tools have a setup command that offers an initial starter app.